Shattered Skeletons of Man and Dog From Eruption and Tsunami 3,600 Years Ago

-Now, tsunami deposits discovered at the Turkish Çeşme-Bağlararası site have revealed how multiple massive destructive waves smashed across the northern Aegean after the Thera eruption.
-And this has all become evident from the way the skeletons of the man and the dog had been broken to pieces.
+Tsunami deposits discovered at the Turkish Çeşme-Bağlararası site in 2021 revealed how multiple massive destructive waves smashed across the northern Aegean after the Thera eruption.
+And this became evident from the way the skeletons of the man and the dog had been broken to pieces.

 The remains of a young man unearthed in Turkey near the skeleton of a dog, both were victims of the mega tsunami tidal waves caused by the Santorini Thera eruption or Minoan eruption. ( PNAS)

 The Thera Eruption: A Historic Volcanic Blast To Rival Most